Pragya2056/Portfolio/README.md

 Some articles I wrote for myself for a easy study.

-They are available on my Medium account named [Pragya Sapkota](https://medium.com/@pragyasapkota) account.
+They are available on my Medium account named [Pragya Sapkota](https://medium.com/@pragyasapkota).

 You can check them out as the list below in the folder blogs where each topic is separated and briefed inside their individual  readme file.